Calibrate Geometry Documentation

-Documentation for the Skip camera intrinsics calibration tool.
+Documentation for the Skip Robotics camera intrinsic calibration tool.

 Overview